nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `filter j/Photographer` returns `John` and `Ernest` whose jobs are photographers.
-* `filter n/John` returns `John` whose name is John.
+* `filter n/John` returns a person whose name is John.
-* `fil n/jonus n/harry j/photographer` returns Jonus, Harry and all photographers that are in your contacts.
+* `fil n/jonus n/harry j/photographer` returns `Jonus`, `Harry` and all photographers that are in your contacts.
 * `fil j/host j/caterer` returns all hosts and caterers that are in your contacts.

 ### View Wedding: `view-wed` / `vw`